When to plan a trip to San Antonio, Texas

 January to April is party season, with the rodeo, Fiesta and more

-Locals are partial to springtime in San Antonio: temperatures are at their most tolerable, and the city awakens as each flower blooms.
+Locals are partial to springtime in San Antonio: temperatures are at their most tolerable, and the city awakens as the flowers bloom.
 The kickoff to the season is the San Antonio Stock Show and Rodeo each February.
 Bring the kids to enjoy carnival rides and an opportunity to pet livestock – then come back later with friends for one of the many concerts that take place each night.

-Visitors who can’t make it in time for the rodeo can still take advantage of the lower seasonal hotel rates to check out the Alamo on the anniversary of its battle (February 23), or set up a personal photo shoot in a field of bluebonnets (watch out for those rattlesnakes).
+Visitors who can’t make it in time for the rodeo can still take advantage of the lower seasonal hotel rates to check out the Alamo on the anniversary of its battle (February 23), or set up a personal photo shoot in a field of bluebonnets (just watch out for rattlesnakes).
 You can even try and spot PGA legends at the Valero Texas Open.

 Another key parade winds its way through San Antonio’s King William District toward the end of Fiesta, showcasing a collection of historic houses built by German settlers after the Civil War.
 The King William Parade and King William Fair celebrate the neighborhood’s rich history and support the community each year.

-NIOSA (Night in Old San Antonio), is the most exciting of all Fiesta's events.
-This four-night festival takes place in the heart of downtown and features food booths, dancing, original local artwork, lots of drinks and more bright colors than one can imagine.
+NIOSA (Night in Old San Antonio) is the most exciting of all Fiesta's events.
+This 4-night festival takes place in the heart of downtown and features food booths, dancing, original local artwork, lots of drinks and more bright colors than one can imagine.

 Watch the city twinkle for the holidays from September to December

-Fright fans can head to the area amusement parks for seasonal spookiness and the 13th Floor Haunted House on Commerce St is a long-standing Halloween tradition.
+Fright fans can head to the area amusement parks for seasonal spookiness; the 13th Floor Haunted House on Commerce St is a long-standing Halloween tradition.

 Perhaps the prettiest way to see local icons the Alamo and River Walk is when they’re twinkling with holiday lights.
 In December, layer-wearing visitors take rides on riverboats beneath the cascading colored lights hanging from the bald cypress trees overhead.
 While the city no longer decorates a tree in Alamo Plaza, there is no shortage of holiday spirit to be found there, with carolers and Santas spotted daily.